ivanbenas/run_analysis/CodeBook.md

 meanAndStdSetX <- totalSetX[,meanAndStdFeatures$V1]
 ```
 The next step towards the full dataset is to add the  `totalSetSubjects` and the `totalSetY` colums with the `cbind` function;
-meanAndStdSet
+`meanAndStdSet`

 Then we merge the activities with this set by `activity_id` and the full dataset is ready.

-meanAndStdSetActiv is the dataframe with this information.
+`meanAndStdSetActiv` is the data.frame with this information.

 To add readable labels to the data set the colnames function is called.